arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_view_properties_arangosearch.md

 benefits.

 _Background:_
-  For data retrieval ArangoSearch Views follow the concept of "eventually-consistent", i.e. eventually all the data in ArangoDB will be matched by corresponding query expressions.
+  For data retrieval, ArangoSearch follow the concept of "eventually-consistent", i.e. eventually all the data in ArangoDB will be matched by corresponding query expressions.
-  The concept of ArangoSearch View "commit" operation is introduced to control the upper-bound on the time until document addition/removals are actually reflected by corresponding query expressions.
+  The concept of ArangoSearch "commit" operations is introduced to control the upper-bound on the time until document addition/removals are actually reflected by corresponding query expressions.
-  Once a "commit" operation is complete all documents added/removed prior to the start of the "commit" operation will be reflected by queries invoked in subsequent ArangoDB transactions, in-progress ArangoDB transactions will still continue to return a repeatable-read state.
+  Once a "commit" operation is complete, all documents added/removed prior to the start of the "commit" operation will be reflected by queries invoked in subsequent ArangoDB transactions, in-progress ArangoDB transactions will still continue to return a repeatable-read state.

 @RESTBODYPARAM{consolidationIntervalMsec,integer,optional,int64}
-Wait at least this many milliseconds between applying 'consolidationPolicy' to consolidate View data store and possibly release space on the filesystem (default: 10000, to disable use: 0).
+Wait at least this many milliseconds between applying `consolidationPolicy` to consolidate the View data store and possibly release space on the filesystem (default: 10000, to disable use: 0).
 For the case where there are a lot of data modification operations, a higher value could potentially have the data store consume more space and file handles.